Skip to contents

 labs(title = 'Priority Selection Status of Sites; Geographic Distances')

-As you can see, a couple alternative sites in very close proximity to the selected sites also score highly.
-Functionally, these could serve as subtitutes for the target sites.
-What is important is that these combinations are found and articulated in the results.
+As you can see, a couple of alternative sites in very close proximity to the selected sites also score highly.
+These alternatives could be used as substitutes for the target sites.
+What is important is that these combinations are found and articulated in the results for site locations.

 map +